 You can start immediately by creating and maintaining a growth chart to do this.
-If you do not know how to create one, AskNestlé is here to put your mind at ease and tell you all the information you need.
-Here is a quick guide on growth charts – what they mean, why you should maintain them, how often to measure your child and more.
+If you do not know how to create one, AskNestlé is here to put your mind at ease and provide you with all the information that you need.
+Here is a quick guide on growth charts – what they mean, why you should maintain them, how often to measure and more.

-A baby’s growth chart is something that enables you and your doctor to monitor your child’s growth and wellbeing.
-When you maintain a growth chart, you learn how well your child is growing in comparison to other children their same age or gender.
-This growth chart also acts as a piece of information for your doctor to check for any kind of deficiencies.
+A child’s growth chart enables you and your doctor to monitor your child’s growth and wellbeing.
+When you maintain a growth chart, you learn how well your child is growing in comparison to other children of the same age or gender.
+This growth chart also acts as a piece of information for your doctor to check for any variations from the ideal references.
 However, the chart is different for boys and girls as their growth patterns are different too.
-Below are the growth standards that are considered while measuring.